 I want to take a few minutes and show you exactly what you need to know to get started on exploring your Quadratus Lumborum pain and tightness.
 The most important thing to look at before you go poking around is WHY your QL is not happy in the first place.

 If we can understand that then WHAT we do with that information becomes more laser-focused and result producing.
 Low back pain is no joke and can be very frustrating to navigate.
 Chronic back pain going untreated can lead to more anxiety, depression, and stress which can only make your pain worse.

-What the heck is the Quadratus Lumborum (QL)
+What is the Quadratus Lumborum (QL) Muscle?

 Well duh, it’s only the deepest level of muscles that could be the culprit to your back pain!
 Besides the obvious, the QL’s sole purpose in the body is to connect the pelvis to the spine.
-On top of that the QL is also responsible for lateral flexion of the spine (think of laying on the floor and wiggling back and forth like a snake or fish out of water, thats your QL talking), and extension of the lumbar region of the spine.
+On top of that the Quadratus Lumborum is also responsible for lateral flexion of the spine (think of laying on the floor and wiggling back and forth like a snake or fish out of water, that’s your QL talking), and extension of the lumbar region of the spine.
 Another mental picture of what the QL does: Think about holding a 45lb dumbbell in your right hand and nothing in the left.
 It’s your left QL muscle that is firing to help stabilize the spine and keep you upright.

 Not only does the Quadratus Lumborum help you carry 15 bags of groceries using one hand, into the house in one trip, it also has a huge impact on lower back pain.
 The problem some people run into is getting a tight QL mixed up with some of the other muscles in the surrounding area.
 If you’re not confident self-diagnosing and figuring it out on your own, go talk to one of your Physical Therapist friends and have them poke around on you a bit to muster up a better diagnosis.
 If you know for a fact that you do have a rather tight QL than you’re in the right place.